-Rest assured that none of the above is true, but student finance often gets a bad rep because it’s so misunderstood.
-Let’s debunk some common misconceptions and give it a break from all the judgement…
+Rest assured that none of the above is true, but student finance often gets a bad rep because it’s so misunderstood (poor student finance).
+Let’s debunk some myths and give it a break from all the judgement.

 1. More debt = higher monthly repayments